 Options granted under the Stock Plan expire no later than ten years from the date of grant.
 The exercise price of each incentive stock option granted to an employee shall be at least 110% of the fair market value of the underlying common stock on the date of grant if, on the grant date, the employee owns stock representing more than 10% of the voting power of all classes of the Company's capital stock; otherwise, the exercise price shall be at least 100% of the fair market value of the underlying common stock on the date of grant.
-The exercise price for each nonstatutory stock option granted to a service provider shall be at least 110% of the fair market value of the underlying common stock on the date of grant if, on the grant date, the service provider owns stock representing more than 10% of the voting power of all classes of the Company's capital stock; otherwise, the exercise price shall be at least 85% of the fair market value of the underlying common stock shall be determined by the Board of Directors until such time as the Company's common stock is listed on any established stock exchange or national market system.
+The exercise price for each nonstatutory stock option granted to a service provider shall be at least 110% of the fair market value of the underlying common stock on the date of grant if, on the grant date, the service provider owns stock representing more than 10% of the voting power of all classes of the Company's capital stock; otherwise, the exercise price shall be at least 85% of the fair market value of the underlying common stock on the date of grant.
+The fair market value of the underlying common stock is listed on any established stock exchange or national market system.
 Options may be granted with different vesting terms from time to time, but the vesting terms may not exceed five years from the date of grant.
-Generally, outstanding options are immediately exercisable and vest at a rate of 25% on the first anniversary of the option grant date and 1/48 of the total grant each month thereafter.
+Generally, outstanding options are immediately exercisable and vest at a rate of 25% on the first anniversary of the option grant date and \(^{1}/48\) of the total grant each month thereafter.